anoma/namada/documentation/docs/src/user-guide/README.md

 # User Guide

-Welcome to Namada user guide!
+Welcome to Namada's user guide!

-This guide is intended to help you find how to install, operate and interact with the Namada ledger node, the client and the wallet.
+This guide will help you find how to install, operate and interact with the Namada ledger node, the client, and the wallet.